 CARBON CREDIT – Each credit represents an emissions reduction equivalent to one metric tonne of CO2.
 Companies can purchase them from an emissions trading scheme to count towards their reduction goals and this is one of the ways we keep our resorts carbon neutral.
 See also CARBON NEUTRAL and LEVY.

 CARBON NEUTRAL – Net-zero carbon emissions is declared when a business measures the amount of carbon they’re responsible for releasing and then offsets the equivalent amount.
 We’re proud to say our resorts have been 100% carbon neutral since 2012.
-One of the ways we’ve achieved this is by adding a 2% carbon levy to room rates, so we can offset both direct and indirect CO2 emissions caused by each stay.
-This includes carbon resulting from resort activities, as well as that created through air travel.
+One of the ways we’ve achieved this is by adding a 2% environmental levy to room rates, so we can offset both direct and indirect CO2 emissions caused by each stay through the Soneva Foundation.
+This includes carbon resulting from resort activities, as well as that created through guest air travel.
 See also CARBON CREDIT, GLOBAL WARMING, LEVY and WATER.

 CHARCOAL – A must for barbecues, charcoal is more environmentally friendly than gas as it’s climate neutral.
 It releases carbon that was temporarily tied up in the tree it was made from, while as a fossil fuel, burning gas produces more carbon.
 Charcoal is one of the primary products our Eco Centro Waste-To-Wealth centres yield using innovative Adams Retort ovens, which cut methane by 75% compared to standard ovens.
 Rather than burning the wood, it essentially starves it of oxygen until it combusts and then cooks it.
 Once the charcoal has done its thing on the barbecue we bury it, thereby trapping the carbon back in the soil.
 Neat, right?
 Bags also sell for about $12 a pop which demonstrates vital economic sustainability which is essential to a circular economy, too.